Pedromaia26/LAPR2-ISEP/docs/SprintC/US4_RegisterTest/US4_RegisterTest.md

 ### 1.1.
 User Story Description

-As an administrator, I want to register a new Clinical Analysis Laboratory.
+As an receptionist of the laboratory, I want to register a test to be performed to a registered client.